-The walled city is a world-class place with amazing architecture and beautiful churches, hotels, and private residences.
+Listed by UNESCO, its walled city is a world-class place with amazing architecture and beautiful churches, hotels, and private residences.
 It’s a place you can wander around the streets for hours just taking in and appreciating the buildings and the vibe of the city.
 It’s the best place in Colombia for amazing events set across picturesque backdrops, chiva tours, and salsa dancing until the sun comes up.

 While the city itself is incredible, if you want a quick escape, it is close to numerous beaches and many islands only an hour trip by boat.
 Truly an amazing place.

 When most people think of Thailand they think of tropical beaches, ornate temples, and the Full Moon Party.
 But Chiang Mai is pretty much the opposite of that.
 Tucked away in Northern Thailand, it’s a charming place known for its stunning jungle.

 While I love a good beach, Chiang Mai is just special.
 If I had to live in Thailand, I would choose to live in Chiang Mai.
 Everything about the place is authentic and makes you feel like you’re in Thailand.
 It’s not an overwhelming city that’s easy to get lost in and has started to follow the Western culture.

 It’s mostly been unchanged by time and offers unique ways to fill your days.
 The cooking classes are top-notch and the jungle allows plenty of space to explore.